kalessil/phpinspectionsea/docs/performance.md

 Synopsys: merging arrays in a loop causes high CPU usage and takes pretty much time for execution.

-Let's start with an example demontrating the case:
+Let's start with an example demonstrating the case:
 ```php
     $options = [];
     foreach ($configurationSources as $source) {